A new sales imperative: B2B selling in the Age of the Informed Consumer

 4. Conversations with people from the organization on a social network

-In a B2B-environment, we must always make sure to use our most effective brand ambassadors: Our employees.
+In a B2B environment, we must always make sure to use our most effective brand ambassadors: Our employees.
 LinkedIn is a great medium for networking and finding new prospects.
-Just remember not being too pushy and sales like.
+Just remember not being too pushy and sales-like.
 Instead, think of social selling, and giving value to your network.
 This will, in turn, help you to generate authentic leads.

 5. Sales presentations

 This is very interesting.
 How are you supporting your sales team?
 What materials are most compelling?
-A common challenge in working with sales presentation is that there is no alignment between the stories different sellers tell about our company.
+A common challenge in working with sales presentations is that there is no alignment between the stories different sellers tell about our company.
 You can help this along by finding a clear value proposition to communicate and building the right framework around it.
 For instance, a clear presentation template for your sales personnel to use will create consistency in your story and make the employees more productive, as they do not have to make every presentation from scratch.